-Appendix D - Prudential Indicators and MRP Statement
+Appendix E Prudential Indicators and MRP Statement 2018/19

 The Local Government Act 2003 requires the PCC to have regard to the Chartered Institute of Public Finance and Accountancy's Prudential Code for Capital Finance in Local Authorities (the Prudential Code) when determining how much money it can afford to borrow.
 The objectives of the Prudential Code are to ensure, within a clear framework, that the capital investment plans of local authorities are affordable, prudent and sustainable, and that treasury management decisions are taken in accordance with good professional practice.
 To demonstrate that the PCC has fulfilled these objectives, the Prudential Code sets out the following indicators that must be set and monitored each year.

-1. Estimates of Capital Expenditure
+1. Estimates of Capital Expenditure:

-The PCC has approved capital expenditure and financing as summarised below:-
+The PCC's planned capital expenditure and financing may be summarised as follows.